This day in age many parents have traded their parental authority for permissive parenting, worrying only about their kids’ emotions.

-That’s why we can’t shy away from our job.
+For those reasons, we can’t shy away from our job…

 After the newsletter came out, my boss had quite a few people respond that he was not, in fact, a bishop at all.
 I had assumed he was telling the truth, but hadn’t fact checked.
 I was shame-faced before my boss for my lack of diligence.
 Do you know what he said?

 Not “You’re fired, you stink, or you made us all look bad.”